someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 ![Heatmap](./img/plotly_heatmap.png)

-This heatmap makes it easy to spot outliers, for example when someone played around with an expensive cluter and forgot to shut it down.
+This heatmap makes it easy to spot outliers, for example when someone played around with an expensive cluster and forgot to shut it down.
 Then you can easily clean it up using resoto.

 ### Graphs

 Sometimes you're interested in the relationships between resources.
-E.g. you want to remove the database, but you're not sure which other resources this will impact.
-With resotonotebook, you can put the resource and it's relations under the microscope and have a clear picture of what's going on.
+Let's say you want to remove the database, but you're not sure which other resources this will impact.
+With resotonotebook, you can put the resource and its relations under the microscope and have a clear picture of what's going on.

 Let's make a graph of a cloud called `do` (DigitalOcean) and all its successor resources 2 levels deep: